-It prevents the sperm from fertilising an egg by changing the way the sperm moves in your body.
+- Prevents the sperm from fertilising an egg by changing the way the sperm moves in your body.

-It doesn’t work once the egg has been fertilised.
+- Doesn’t work once the egg has been fertilised.

-It doesn’t harm you or a developing embryo.
+- Doesn’t harm you or a developing embryo.

 When can I take the ECP?

 The ECP is approved to be taken up to 72 hours after sex (three days).
 However for most people it is still effective up to four days after sex.

 How effective is it?

 It has a success rate of 98% for those of average weight when taken within four days of unprotected sex.

 The ECP is not as effective if you weigh more than 70kg, and in this situation, a copper IUD is recommended.
 If you decide you want to take the ECP, you should take a double dose – two ECPs together.

 Tell the doctor or nurse you see about any other medication you are taking as you may need extra ECPs or a copper IUD.
 If you vomit within three hours of taking the ECP you’ll need to get another one.